-The right to inspect and review their personal education records within 45 days of the day the Seminary receives a request for access.
+- 1. The right to inspect and review their personal education records within 45 days of the day the Seminary receives a request for access.
 Students should submit to the Registrar a written request that identifies the record(s) they wish to inspect.
-The Registrar will make arrangements for access and notify the student of the time and place the records may be inspected.
+The Registrar will make arrangements for access and notify the student of the time and place the records may be inspected. - 2.
 The right to request the amendment of their personal education records that the student believes are inaccurate or misleading.
 Students may ask the Seminary to amend the record that they believe is inaccurate or misleading.
 They should write to the Registrar clearly identifying the part of the record they want changed and specify why it is inaccurate or misleading.
 If the Seminary decides not to amend the record as requested by the student, the Seminary will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
+Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
 The right to consent to disclosures of personally identifiable information contained in their personal education records, except to the extent that FERPA authorizes without consent.
 One exception that permits disclosure without consent is disclosure to school officials with legitimate interests.
-A school official is a person employed by the Seminary in an administrative, supervisory, academic, research, or support staff position; a person or company with whom the Seminary has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Directors; or a student serving on an official committee, such as Ministerial Development Committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by the Seminary in an administrative, supervisory, academic, research, or support staff position; a person or company with whom the Seminary has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as Ministerial Development Committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

+- 4. The right to file a complaint with the US Department of Education concerning alleged failures by the Seminary to comply with the requirements of FERPA. - 5.
 The Pentecostal Theological Seminary has designated the following categories of information as directory information: name, mailing address, email address, telephone listing, degree program and concentration of study, and dates of attendance.
-Also, a student directory containing the name, address, phone number, email address, and photograph of currently enrolled students may be published by the Student Services Office.
-If published, the Student Services Directory is for on-campus use only.
 If the student does not wish such information to be released without consent, the student must complete a REQUEST TO PREVENT DISCLOSURE OF DIRECTORY INFORMATION form with the Registrar.
-If this form is not filed with the Registrar's Office, it will be assumed that the directory information may be disclosed.
-The right to file a complaint with the US Department of Education concerning alleged failures by the Seminary to comply with the requirements of FERPA.
+If this form is not filed with the Registrar's Office, it will be assumed that the directory information may be disclosed. - Students may agree to give access to academic information to other individuals/third-parties by submitting a completed and signed Release of Information Request Form.